bripollc/05_DAT-A-RT_Final_Project/README.md

 ## Neural Transfer Style

 Neural transfer is a technique in deep learning and computer vision that blends a content image and a style reference image to generate a new output image that combines features of both.
 The content image provides high-level information and structure, while the style image captures textures, colors and patterns.
-These features are extracted using a convolutional neural network to achieve that fusion.
+These features are extracted using a convolutional neural network to achieve a new image.

 ![nts](images/readme/nts.jpg)